 Jewelry & Gemstones

 Silver jewelry, turquoise, and hand-engraved metalwork are among the most popular souvenirs.
-The jewelers in the bazaar have perfected their craft over centuries.
+The jewelers in the bazaar have mastered their craft for centuries.

 Spices & Sweets